-- ▲ At Ivy Tech Community College, moving all online courses to be managed by IvyOnline, enabled the institution to invest in central instructional design expertise, course coordinators, analytics, and faculty professional development in service of ensuring high-quality, equitable outcomes across the network of campuses.
-In addition, this movement enabled the institution to prioritize and sequence courses for redesign based on those where overall student performances and / or equity gaps are greatest.
+- At Ivy Tech Community College, moving all online courses to be managed by IvyOnline, enabled the institution to invest in central instructional design expertise, course coordinators, analytics, and faculty professional development in service of ensuring high-quality, equitable outcomes across the network of campuses.
+In addition, this movement enabled the institution to prioritize and sequence courses for redesign based on those where overall student performances and / or equity gaps are great- - The Tennessee Board of Regents purchases through a state contract and manages academic IT such as LMS, SIS, and other software with a student data element; this enables the institution to negotiate and manage procurement on behalf of the various campuses.
+More than half of its 40 member institutions use unified IT systems.
+This enables the system to negotiate and drive down costs.

-- Use Technology and Tool Considerations to ensure prioritization of equity and student voice when scaling technology across institutions. - Especially relevant to equity and student success is Research Review: Educational Technologies and Their Impact on Student Success for Racial and Ethnic Groups of Interest, which identifies institutional, instructional, and learning practices mediated by educational technology that positively influence the success of minoritized racial and ethnic groups. - Designed to support institutions as they navigate the wide variety of third-party educational technology products and services or choose to develop products and services in-house Facing the "Build or Buy" Question in Digital Learning presents a handful of important considerations for institutions as they make decisions related to digital learning solutions.
+- Use Technology and Tool Considerations to ensure prioritization of equity and student voice when scaling technology across institutions. - Especially relevant to equity and student success is Research Review: Educational Technologies and Their Impact on Student Success for Racial and Ethnic Groups of Interest, which identifies institutional, instructional, and learning practices mediated by educational technology that positively influence the success of minoritized racial and ethnic groups. - Designed to support institutions as they navigate the wide variety of third-party educational technology products and services - or choose to develop products and services in-house - Facing the "Build or Buy" Question in Digital Learning presents a handful of important considerations for institutions as they make decisions related to digital learning solutions.